2010 FIFA World Cup knockout stage: Argentina vs Germany

 Thomas Müller heads in the opening goal for Germany from Bastian Schweinsteiger's free kick.

 On 3 July 2010, Germany beat Argentina 4–0 at the Cape Town Stadium to reach the semi-finals.
 It was the third time in the tournament that Germany had scored four goals in a match.
 Germany's first goal was scored by Thomas Müller in the third minute of the match with a header from a free kick taken by Bastian Schweinsteiger.
 Early in the second half, Argentina pressed Germany and came close to scoring on a number of occasions, but Germany hit back on a counter-attack in the 67th minute when Miroslav Klose scored into an empty goal from a pass by Lukas Podolski.
 Germany's third goal came from Arne Friedrich after sliding the ball inside from Schweinsteiger's pass seven minutes later, before Klose took the score to 4–0, volleying the ball into the net off a cross from Mesut Özil.
-The 4–0 defeat was Argentina's biggest loss at a World Cup since 1974, a tournament which was ironically held in then-West Germany.
+The 4–0 defeat was Argentina's biggest loss at a World Cup since 1974.
 Germany's coach Joachim Löw hailed his side's performance as one of "absolute class", but admitted the suspension of Müller for picking up a yellow card was a blow.